adrianokerber/backend-omnistack/README.md

 See more details in the [main repository](https://github.com/adrianokerber/omnistack).

+Important: we commited publicly the MongoDB connection to enable an easy configuration and setup for anyone whose want to run the application.
+But we strongly advise you against this practice.
+Prefer using [dotenv](https://github.com/motdotla/dotenv) to keep your configuration and variables as it should be - local and SECRET!

 ## Environment setup

 * Install [Node.js](https://nodejs.org/en/download/package-manager/) (v10.16.1 or above) via package manager [here](https://nodejs.org/en/download/package-manager/)